baihacker/pe/README.md

 file list:
 -----------

-pe_base: some pre-including headers. some macros and typedef.
+* pe_base: some pre-including headers. some macros and typedef.

-pe_nt: basic code of number theory.
+* pe_nt: basic code of number theory.

-pe_threads: a simple framework to solve problem with multi-threads.
+* pe_threads: a simple framework to solve problem with multi-threads.
+* pe_bn: big number.

 design desitination: